Project-RobotControlCenter/RobotControlCenterBackend/README.md

 # RobotControlCenterBackend

-**Robot Control Center Backend** is the backend of the **Robot Control Center** project.
-As the name suggests, this program facilitates the management of connections between the frontend, robots, and a database (MongoDB).
-It allows seamless communication between multiple frontends, robots, and provides essential data storage functionalities.
+**Robot Control Center Backend** is the backend for the **Robot Control Center** project.
+This program facilitates managing connections between the frontend, robots, and a MongoDB database, enabling seamless communication and persistent storage functionalities.

 ## Table of Contents
 1. [Introduction](#introduction)